Luxury Brand Logos

 Will your luxury brand logo use color or remain monochrome?
 No matter how you answer that question, the color(s) included in your logo is an expression of your brand as a whole.

-Select the traits that your luxury brand symbolizes most and then gravitate towards those colors.
+Select the traits that your luxury brand symbolizes most and then gravitate toward those colors.
 Keep the hues complementary!

 You should have a handful of talented candidates for consideration.
 They will submit sample designs that can become your luxury brand logo.